lemlac/mulem/docs/reference.md

 ### Optional Parameters

 Parameters can be made optional with the `opt` modifier.
-This wraps the variable is type `T?`.
+This wraps the variable in type `T?`.
 If the parameter is missing, it will be set to `None`.

 ```
 addOptional(opt a: int, opt b: int): int =